ClojureTO/clojureto-website/resources/templates/md/posts/2019-03-12-clojure-north.md

 2. If anyone is interested in volunteering their time at the event do feel free to reach out at hello@clojurenorth.com, we do need a few volunteers.

 3. If anyone works at a Clojure company we'd appreciate any additional sponsorship to help finance the event.
-The full sponsor prospectus can be found at [https://clojurenorth.com/clojure-north-2019-sponsorship-package.pdf].
+Get the [full sponsor prospectus](https://clojurenorth.com/clojure-north-2019-sponsorship-package.pdf) for more information.

 [1]: https://www.youtube.com/user/ClojureTV
 [2]: http://synqrinus.com